 Islam has Strictly Forbidden Pomp and Show

 In Islam, the Arabic word ‘Riya’ is used in terms of pomp and show.
 Riya means when you perform any charitable or righteous act to show off your goodness to others but not Allah.
 This materialistic world is an illusionary place that lures the masses to itself and the person gets indulged into it.
 The people start doing their religious rituals in order to get a good name and appreciation from the masses.
 The people, for example, perform Hajj to be called Haajis.
 The middle class may perform their Umrah in order to show off their status to their fellows.
-Riya is considered as the minor Shirk and strictly prohibited in Islam.
-Your purpose of performing your religious rituals and good deeds is solely to please Allah, the Supreme Creator.
+Riya is considered as the minor Shirk and is strictly prohibited in Islam.
+Your purpose in performing your religious rituals and good deeds is solely to please Allah, the Supreme Creator.
 He would bless you with a sweet fruit in the end.

 The Holy Kaaba is Really Inviting for the Masses